rogerfarrell/Notes/references/learning-log.md

 --------------------------------------------------------------------------------------------------------------------------------------
 date            description                                                         references
 --------------- ------------------------------------------------------------------- --------------------------------------------------
+2025-09-03      Emacs has some text object marking capabilities by default.         `C-h i g (emacs)Marking Objects`

 2025-09-02      In Emacs, launch a new eshell from the current dired directory via  <https://stackoverflow.com/a/6533447>
                 `C-u M-x eshell`.
 Navigate between these eshells by number:
                 `C-3 M-x eshell` will open `*eshell*<3>`.